How To File A Personal Injury Claim

 What Happens If You’re Partly At Fault For Your Injuries?

 If you find yourself injured in an accident where you are partly at fault, you may still have the right to seek compensation for your injuries.
-However, the amount you can recover may be affected by your level of fault.
+However, the amount you can pursue may be affected by your level of fault.

 Should I Accept The First Offer?